Toric Sheaves on Hirzebruch Orbifolds: Sheaves on Hirzebruch Orbifolds

 \end{example}

-\begin{example} Let $\mF$ be a locally free sheaf of rank $2$ on the Hirzebruch orbiford $\mH_r^{ab}$.
+\begin{example} Let $\mF$ be a locally free toric sheaf of rank $2$ on the Hirzebruch orbifold $\mH_r^{ab}$.
 Since the rank is $2$, either $1$ or $2$ box summands are nonempty.
 There are $4$ possible choices for $ _{b_i} \hat{F}_i$ to be nonzero.